brian-carroll/elm_c_wasm/README.md

 - [ ] Create a wrapper to connect a WebAssembly module to Elm's kernel JavaScript.

   - Figure out what memory management issues exist related to crossing the language boundary.
-(What if JS sends so much data to Wasm that it needs a GC?
+(What if Wasm's memory overflows when JS writes to it?
+Does Wasm need to refer to JS objects, and if so, how?
 How to deal with `onClick` handlers? etc.)
   - Get a "hello world" app working with kernel entirely in JS and pure Elm entirely in Wasm.
+Very minimal Elm code, hand-compiled to C.

-- [ ] Finish code generation for the full Elm AST (outputting both C _and_ JS)
+- [ ] Finish code generation for the full Elm AST (outputting both C and JS)

-- [ ] Start migrating more of the kernel to WebAssembly, like VirtualDom.
+- [ ] Look into migrating VirtualDom diffing to Wasm, with JS just applying patches.

 - [ ] Look into further GC optimisations for VirtualDom as [suggested on Discourse](https://discourse.elm-lang.org/t/elm-core-libs-in-webassembly/4443)